prettier/plugin-ruby/README.md

 ## Known limitations

-Currently, `prettier-ruby` drops a lot of comments.
+Currently, `prettier-ruby` is moving some comments around.